Two days back my wife called me when I was in office. I said, “Rekha, I am in a meeting. Can I call you back?”

 Same day Prashant Saxena’s parents get a call from the girl’s parents that they aren’t interested in pursuing the relationship.
 Prashant is informed the moment he is back from office.

 After dinner, a dejected Prashant logs on to Facebook and finds that Priya Dixit has removed him from her friend list.
-But wait…now Priya Dixit is friends with one of his Facebook friends and future brother-in-law Keshav Bajaj.
-Talks are on and Keshav might end up marrying his sister Deepika Saxena.
+But wait…now Priya Dixit is friends with his future brother-in-law Keshav Bajaj.
+Keshav is being explored for his sister Deepika Saxena and only the previous day, Prashant’s parents had been to Fancy Facebook Investigator’s office.